friends-of-ce/merchant-api-client-php/docs/Api/ShipmentApi.md

 shipmentGetShipmentLabelCarriers($merchantOrderNo, $merchantShipmentLabelCarrierRequest): \FriendsOfCE\Merchant\ApiClient\Model\CollectionOfMerchantShipmentLabelCarrierResponse
 ```

-Get carriers for channel provided shipping labels
+Gets carriers providing shipping labels

-Get the carriers for buying a shipping label from the channel
+Posts a request to get the available marketplace carrier offers.<br /><br />**NB:** this endpoint is used to buy a shipping label through the marketplace.

 ### Example